mulforma/Zelar/README.md

 It has **a lot** of functionality and commands!
 We are currently working on a lot of features (but we are also working on a lot of bugs too).
 Not only that, Zelar is also **Free** and also **Open Source**.
 Who still have to pay for a bot?
 It's also **Easy To Use**. with a simple command.
-The source code is well-documented and easy to understand (Because we write comments in the code, all lines).
+The source code is (well-documented?) and easy to understand (Because we write comments in the code, all lines).
 Because of Zelar is community driven, people like **You** can help us to improve the bot or even make up your own commands!
 And giving that Zelar is **Open Source**, that means, more functionality and commands can be added in the future!
 It's just like killing two birds with one stone!
 You can help us by contributing to the project.
 Because we love open-source, isn't that right?